jordaos/GM-live-test/Comments.md

     - Motivo: a lista é atualizada no state, mas não atualiza no prop do outro component
 - Adicionando Google Maps
 - Mostrando informações do usuário
+- Listar repositórios funcionou.
+Passei a armazenas a lista no Redux.